-Discourtesy to any staff member, or willful failure to comply with an instructor's directions regarding the procedure to use for any service.
+Discourtesy to any staff member, or willful failure to comply with an instructor's directions.

 Refusing to accept a client when so directed by an instructor.
 Choosing to leave for the day rather than take a service will be deemed a refusal of service unless a student has prior approval to leave early from an instructor or documentation supporting a valid reason to leave without prior approval is provided the next scheduled day.
 Any student who requests to take their lunch when given a service will be immediately clocked out for lunch and upon their return will be placed on the sign in sheet as the next student to receive a service.
 Automatic fifteen (15) calendar day suspension for first offense.
 Hearing required for subsequent offense(s).